-- 4. Note, Python has a built-in constant variable for pi, named math.pi (you will have to "import math" before you use this constant). - 5.
-Print the calculated volume; be sure to add a label to the display value so the user knows what the value means (e.g. display "Volume of the cylinder is 35 inchescubed" instead of just 35)
+4. Print the calculated volume; be sure to add a label to the display value so the user knows what the value means (e.g. display "Volume of the square pyramid is 35 inches-cubed" instead of just 35)

-Function Name: timeCleanUp
+Function Name: makeChange

-Write a user-interactive function to convert seconds to the equivalent number of weeks, days, hours, minutes, and seconds.
+Write a user-interactive function to convert any number of cents to the equivalent number of dollars, quarters, dimes, nickels, and pennies.

-- 1. Get the number of seconds as an integer from the user; make sure to use a descriptive prompt so the user knows what to enter. - 2.
-Calculate the total number of hours, minutes, and seconds represented by the original number of seconds answered, using the following hints:
+- 1. Get the number of cents as an integer from the user; make sure to use a descriptive prompt so the user knows what to enter.

+- 2. Calculate the total number of dollars, quarters, dimes, nickels and pennies represented by the original number of cents, using the following hints:

--There are 60 seconds in a minute.
+- -There are 100 cents in a dollar.

-- -There are 60 minutes in an hour. - -There are 24 hours in a day.
+- -There are 25 cents in a quarter.

--There are 7 days in a week.
+- -There are 10 cents in a dime

-- -The modulo (a.k.a. remainder) operator in python is % and will show the remainder left after an integer division.
+- -There are 5 cents in a nickle. - -The modulo (a.k.a. remainder) operator in python is % and will show the remainder left after an integer division.
 It IS useful for this problem! - 3.
-Print the calculated number of weeks, days, hours, minutes, and seconds on one line; be sure to add appropriate labels to the display values so the user knows what the value means (e.g. display "4 weeks, 4 days, 5 hours, 2 minutes, 33 seconds")
+Print the calculated number of dolars, quarters, dimes, nickles and pennies on one line; be sure to add appropriate labels to the display values so the user knows what the value means (e.g. if the user enters 12342 cents, you should display "123 dollars, 1 quarter, 1 dime, 1 nickel and 2 pennies")

-Function Name: rohrerIndex
+Function Name: PPIIndex

-Write a user-interactive program to calculate a person's RI, Rohrer Index.
+Write a user-interactive program to calculate a person's corrected PPI (pounds per inch) ratio.

 - 1. Ask for the person's weight in pounds; make sure to use a descriptive prompt so the user knows what to enter. - 2.
 Ask for the person's height in inches; again, use a descriptive prompt. - 3.
-Calculate the person's RI using the information they provided and the formula below (you will need to convert the formula into a legal python equation):
+Calculate the person's PPI using the information they provided and the formula below: